fossunited/governance/governance.md

   legal help on any legal matters that arise; and
 * adopt and maintain policies or rules and procedures for the various operational policies of FOSS United
+* establish Working Groups (WGs), appoint members of the Community to the WGs, and oversee them

 ## Quorum rules